Minoru/blog.tty8.org/posts/2012-08-25-migrating-to-luks-on-lvm.markdown

 **I can't chroot, it says something about ELF being wrong**.

-You're trying to chroot into 32-bit system from the 64-bit one, or visa versa.
+You're trying to chroot into 32-bit system from the 64-bit one, or vice versa.
-That won't work (not without a lot of hassle).
+That won't work (not without a lot of trouble).
 Just boot with appropriate kernel and try again.

 **`update-initramfs` complains that it "can't find canonical device for X"**.